Liqueur & Cheese Pairings

 - Blue.
 Veins of blue mould through the cheese - Stilton, Cambozola, Roquefort

-For our Liqueur pairings we will stick to just four of these cheese groups - Fresh, Bloomy, Hard and Blue
+For our Liqueur pairings we will stick to just five of these cheese groups - Blue, Semi-soft, Hard, Bloomy and Washed rind:

 Cheese & Liqueur Pairing

 Blue - Coffea Coffee Liqueur paired with French Fourme d'Ambert or German Montagnolo Affine